 The inner foot carries most of the body weight and contributes up to 80% of the power required for normal walking.
 A function scan of a normal gait shows the most force under the big toe side of foot.

-In the case of bunion deformity, function and power are significantly diminished under the big toe.
+In the case of hallux valgus deformity, function and power are significantly diminished under the big toe.
 Weight-bearing force is typically shifted laterally to the region under the second and third metatarsal heads.
-This lateral weight transfer is also accentuated by the collapse of the metatarsal arch in bunion feet.
+This lateral weight transfer is also accentuated by the collapse of the metatarsal arch in affected feet.